 In some cases, there may be other parties liable for accidents caused by auto defects.
 Some vehicles have an inherent design flaw that can cause them to malfunction in unpredictable ways.
 Parts can also be damaged during the vehicle’s assembly, or may be assembled incorrectly.
 An experienced product liability lawyer can help determine who is responsible for accidents that occur as a result of auto defects and pursue an aggressive legal strategy to hold them accountable.

 Pennsylvania Product Liability Lawyers at Williams Cedar Provide Competent, Comprehensive Representation for Victims of Auto Defects

 If you or a loved one has been injured or killed in an accident involving an auto defect, call our product liability lawyers at Williams Cedar.
 It can be difficult to know where to begin and who is liable for your injuries.
 Our knowledgeable, experienced lawyers will thoroughly review the facts of your case and examine your legal options to ensure you get the compensation to which you are entitled.
-With offices conveniently located in Philadelphia and Cherry Hill, New Jersey we help injured victims nationwide.
+With offices conveniently located in Philadelphia and Haddonfield, New Jersey we help injured victims nationwide.
 Call us today at 215-557-0099 or contact us online for a free consultation.